Ground-mounted solar panels

 All homeowners can benefit from ground-mounted solar panels systems

-Furthermore, the bracings used in conventional ground-mount systems can be removed with ease and are light.
-They will be more secure when you select{ a|| the} pole-mount.
+Additionally, the bracings in conventional ground-mount systems can be removed easily and are lightweight.
+They will be more secure if you choose{ a|| the} pole-mount.

 Light Bumb